heptarch/heptarch.github.io/drafts/demon.md

 moderator lamp kept on a hook by the entrance.
 She summons the elevator, which clanks croakingly up like an oversized frog.
-It swallows her, and begins the slow journey down to the tunnels; as the hum of coils and transformers getting louder, Susan feels as if she is entering another plane, where she is her true self and has infinite space to play.
+It swallows her, and begins the slow journey down to the tunnels; as the hum of coils and windings and transformers gets louder, Susan feels as if she is entering another plane, where she is her true self and has infinite space to play.

-The frog disgorges her
+The frog disgorges her onto a junction of six tunnels, a few meteres across and choked with machinery.
+Susan puts the lamp on a cluttered desk and begins checking, adjusting, jotting down readings, and pulling wires which radiate from the junction and into the dark of the tunnels.
+She flips

 <p align="center">
   ⁂